Alf McClelland

 Alfred McClelland (18 April 1886 – 29 January 1969) was an Australian politician.
 He was a Labor Party member of the New South Wales Legislative Assembly from 1920 until 1927, representing Northern Tablelands, and from 1930 to 1932, representing Dubbo.
-His son and grandson both went on to hold senior roles in federal politics, creating a rare three-generation political dynasty.
+His son Doug McClelland and grandson Robert McClelland both went on to hold senior roles in federal politics, creating a rare three-generation political dynasty.

-Biography
+Early life

 McClelland was born at Black Creek, near Nundle, and was educated at Nundle Public School.
 He worked as a shearer and bushworker after leaving school, and was active in local affairs, founding the Nundle League in 1902.
-He was appointed as an organiser with the Australian Workers' Union in 1914, and was an executive councillor and the vice-president of the union's Western branch from 1916 until his election to parliament at the 1920 election.
+He was appointed as an organiser with the Australian Workers' Union in 1914, and was an executive councillor and the vice-president of the union's Western branch from 1916.